alifsemi/alif_ensemble-vscode-multicore/README.md

 			- utility function to memcopy the payload for higher-layer use.

 5. KNOWN LIMITATIONS:
 	- For RTOS based application, the MhuInit() needs to be called from within Thread context.
 If this is called from outside thread context, then the MHU does not work.
 	- The only link to figure out which MHU is being used is from the base-address being specified in "sender_base_addr_list[]" and "receiver_base_addr_list[]".
 These arrays get passed to "MHU_driver_initialize()" via struct "s_mhu_driver_in".
 	- Removing the SESS MHU pairs and only using RTSS Non-secure MHU pair does not work.
 The SESS MHU pairs are required for the Non-secure RTSS MHU's to work.
+ 	- Uart2Receive is hard coded to receive 4 characters to include CR+LF.
+For LF only change Uart2Receive(console_string, 4) to Uart2Receive(console_string, 3).
+Next release will fix this.

 7. Build and Debug instructions:
 	- Each project needs to be built seperately by pressing CTRL-SHIFT-B.
 	- Each project can be launched separately for debug or selecting Alif Ensemble Multicore Debug launch configuration will allow multi-core debugging from same VSCode session.